Quantum Distributed Complexity of Set Disjointness on a Line: Set Disjointness on a Line

 Le Gall and Magniez devised a more intricate simulation of a protocol for~$\linedisj_{n,d}$ by two parties, thereby obtaining a two-party protocol for Set Disjointness.
 Using this, they obtained a round lower bound of~$\widetilde{\Omega}( \sqrt{nd} \,)$ for~$\linedisj_{n,d}$ when the bandwidth~$b$ of each communication channel (in each round) and the local memory of the players~$\rA_1, \rA_2, \dotsc, \rA_{d-1}$ are both~$\Order( \log n)$ qubits.
 We show that a similar simulation leads to an unconditional round lower bound of~$\Omega(n d^2 / b)^{1/3}$ by studying the conditional information leakage of the resulting two-party protocol (see Section~\ref{sec-qcc}).

-\begin{theorem} Any quantum communication protocol with error probability at most~$1/3$ for the Set Disjointness problem~$\linedisj_{n,d}$ on the line requires~$\Omega ( \sqrt[3]{n d^2 / b} \,)$ rounds. \end{theorem} This bound dominates the straightforward bound of~$\Omega( \sqrt{n}/ b)$ mentioned above when~$d \ge \sqrt[4]{n / b}$, i.e., when~$d \ge \sqrt[4]{n / \log n}$ when~$b \eqdef \log n$.
+\begin{theorem} Any entanglement-assisted quantum communication protocol with error probability at most~$1/3$ for the Set Disjointness problem~$\linedisj_{n,d}$ on the line requires~$\Omega ( \sqrt[3]{n d^2 / b} \,)$ rounds. \end{theorem} This bound dominates the straightforward bound of~$\Omega( \sqrt{n}/ b)$ mentioned above when~$d \ge \sqrt[4]{n} / b$, i.e., when~$d \ge \sqrt[4]{n} / \log n$ when~$b \eqdef \log n$.
 However, we do not know if either bound is achievable in the respective parameter regimes.
 We study the optimality of the above bound via a related query model in Section~\ref{sec-d-query-algorithms}.

-Using the reduction from~$\linedisj_{n,d}$ to the problem of computing the diameter described in the proof of Theorem~1.3 in Ref.~\cite{LM18-diameter-congest-model}, we get a new lower bound for quantum distributed protocols for the diameter problem in the CONGEST model. \begin{corollary} Any quantum distributed protocol for computing the diameter~$\diam$ of~$n$-node networks with congestion $\Order(\log n)$ requires $\widetilde{\Omega}(\sqrt[3]{n\diam^2} \,)$ rounds. \end{corollary}
+Using the reduction from~$\linedisj_{n,d}$ to the problem of computing the diameter described in the proof of Theorem~1.3 in Ref.~\cite{LM18-diameter-congest-model}, we get a new lower bound for quantum distributed protocols for the diameter problem in the CONGEST model. \begin{corollary} Any distributed protocol for computing the diameter~$\diam$ of~$p$-node networks with congestion $\Order(\log p)$ in the quantum CONGEST model (possibly with shared entanglement), requires $\widetilde{\Omega}(\sqrt[3]{p \diam^2} \,)$ rounds. \end{corollary}